Glutara/glutara-machine-learning/README.md

 ## Getting Started
 Make sure you already do these things before running the code
 1. Install Python languange on your computer
-2. Install the package you need to run the code (pandas, numpy, tensorflow) using this following command
+2. Install the package you need to run the code (pandas, scikit-learn, tensorflow) using this following command
     ``` bash
-    pip install pandas numpy tensorflow
+    pip install pandas scikit-learn tensorflow
     ```
 3. Install Docker on your computer
 4. Download the Tensorflow Serving image to Docker using this following command